 Exploring the Tropical Jungles of Mexico for Tarpon

-Fly Fishing Tabasco is a tarpon focused program based in the southern Mexican state of Tabasco – located between the states of Veracruz and Campeche along the Gulf of Mexico, the state is known for its large rivers, deep lagoons, wetlands, and tropical greenery.
-Several rivers including the mighty Usumacinta and Grijalva drain from nearby mountains and tropical jungles into the Gulf of Mexico creating a system of lagoons, estuaries, and marshes.
-This diverse ecosystem home to 2,200 different species of plants, countless birds and wildlife, and various species of fish.
-The name of the game of the fishing here is numbers and anglers can expect to hook up dozens of small tarpon when the conditions are right.
+Fly Fishing Tabasco is a tarpon-focused program based in the southern Mexican state of Tabasco – located between the states of Veracruz and Campeche along the Gulf of Mexico, the state is known for its large rivers, deep lagoons, wetlands, and tropical greenery.
+The name of the game of the fishing here is numbers and anglers can expect to hook up to dozens of small tarpon when the conditions are right.
 The Tabasco Fly Fishing program is a far cry from some of the other polished and established lodges in the Yucatan and we are quick to state that this destination is not for everyone!
 However, for those who want to experience total immersion in “real” Mexico with an authentic, off-the-grid travel experience while at the same time gaining access to incredible baby tarpon fishing, this is certainly a solid option.

 Food and Beverages

 In Frontera, the Café del Puerto is just across the square from the hotel and there are several other options close by.
-The café has several different options for breakfast and the dinners are some of the best in town – all food served real Mexican style.
+The café has several different options for breakfast and the dinners are some of the best in town – all food served in authentic Mexican style.

 Typical Length of Stay

-Most anglers stay 4 or 5 nights but packages of any length can be arranged
+Most anglers stay four (4) or five (5) nights, but packages of any length can be arranged

 Non-Angling Activities and Options: